Sandersao/karaoke-music-editor/readme.md

 ### Description
-This is a system focused in the karaoke songs edding
+This is a system focused in the karaoke songs editing